Looking to discover London’s best parks and wide open spaces?

 The origins of the park can be traced back to 1625, when Charles I brought his court to nearby Richmond Palace to escape the plague sweeping through London, and turned the landscape into a hunting park, filled with red and fallow deer.

-Within the park, visitors can admire the Palladian splendour of White Lodge and Pembroke Lodge, the childhood home to the philosopher Bertrand Russell.
+Within London’s best parks, visitors can admire the Palladian splendour of White Lodge and Pembroke Lodge, the childhood home to the philosopher Bertrand Russell.
 Around the perimeter, there is the Tamsin Trail – a scenic route of just over 7 miles and popular with joggers and hikers.

 The park also has a number of cafés and kiosks available for light lunches and coffees.
 A historic Georgian mansion, Pembroke Lodge, offers tearooms overlooking the picturesque gardens, with sweeping views over the Thames Valley.